Calala Island Hyatt Review

-As mentioned, there are 4 villas at Calala Island.
-Three are identical and the 4th is slightly larger for families.
+As mentioned, there are 6 villas at Calala Island.
+Four villas are identical and 2 villas (suites 1 and 6) are slightly larger for families.
 Yes, Calala Island allows children.
 During our stay there was a family with a toddler and the staff were playful and friendly with him.
 The week prior, a family came with 2 children under 5.
 It's extremely rare to find such an exclusive property that is family-friendly, but note that only 1 villa has more than a king bed available.

-Our room, Villa 2, was lovely.
+Our room, Suite 2, was lovely.
 While it lacks air conditioning and is mostly open air, it was a comfortable temperature most of the time.
 At night, we would have preferred only a sheet to remain a nice temperature, but the sheet was wrapped over a duvet and that combination was too hot.
 Otherwise, it was nice sleeping weather.
 There were no bugs in the room, but mosquito netting is there to protect you from geckos that may drop down in the evenings.
-Note: we did not see any geckos in our room and Calala Island is a mosquito-free place.
+Note: we did see many geckos in our room, but Calala Island is a mosquito-free place.